alexwlchan/alexwlchan.net/src/_drafts/upward-assignment.md

 Now we've found an arrow, we need to know what value is beneath it (if any).
 A value is anything that we can assign to a variable -- a string, a number, another variable.
-There are lots of different types of value; for now I'm going to just handle a couple of simple types, but you could extend it to find more.
+There are lots of different types of value; for now I'm going to just handle a few, but you could extend it to find more.

 We can find values with a lightly modified variant of `find_identifiers_in_line`: